 Telnyx employees have height-adjustable desks which allow them to change posture throughout the day and encourage movement – important to their physical wellbeing.

 Ming Huynh is one of them.
 A computer engineer, Huynh uses height adjustability as a kind of collaboration tool.
 “I change the height of my desk pretty frequently.
 I also go to stand-up height when I collaborate with other people, because I can get more people around my desk when we’re standing.”

 Some companies are concerned about distractions in open plan workspaces.
 Telnyx says employee communication and collaboration across teams outweigh any disadvantages.
 The open plan also promotes transparency, a core value of the company.

 “I like the open space.
 Especially in a company like this, where we’re growing so fast, it gives you a collaborative vibe, which is what we need.
 If it gets too loud, we have all these enclosed hubs,” says Jessica Allison, account executive.

 At one end of the office, an open area with Akira tables and QiVi collaborative chairs has multiple uses.
 Small teams push a few tables together for a meeting; individuals plunk down with a laptop for a change of workspace; groups gather for lunch.
-All-hands meetings take place here each week, with our Dublin office and remote team members from Argentina, Estonia, and other locations video conferenced in on large, flat-screen monitors.
+All-hands meetings take place there each week, with the Dublin office and remote team members from Argentina, Estonia, and other locations via video conference on large, flat-screen monitors.
 “The monitor looks like the Brady Bunch opening,” says Allison.

 On the opposite end of the office is a large, glass-front conference room for customer visits and team meetings.
 A line of SW_1 tables, two of which were acquired a few years ago, are ganged together to form a large, collaborative meeting table.